CR15PR/CSAW2021/forensics/mic/README.md

 ## deda_gui

 The objective of this challenge is to find the hidden message in the blank pdf files.
-The first thing that should come to mind as these are scanned files and the authro of the challenge tells us that they were printed is MIC dots.
+The first thing that should come to mind as these are scanned files and the author of the challenge tells us that they were printed, is MIC dots.
 A great tool for MIC analysis is [deda](https://pypi.org/project/deda/).

 `poppler-utils` is another great resource that can be used for pdf analysis and manipulation.